WhereIsIt Catalog file magic bytes (.ctf)

 What are the magic bytes for .ctf files?

-The magic bytes for WhereIsIt Catalog file files are 43 61 74 61 6C 6F 67 20 33 2E 30 30 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for WhereIsIt Catalog file (.ctf) files are 43 61 74 61 6C 6F 67 20 33 2E 30 30 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .ctf file?